ExpediaGroup/apiary-extensions/apiary-metastore-events/README.md

 # Apiary Metastore Events

 ##  Overview
-The Apiary Metastore Events contains set of modules responsible for retrieving and processing of the Hive Metastore events.
+Apiary Metastore Events contains set of modules responsible for retrieving and processing of the Hive Metastore events.

 Currently, the following modules are defined:
- - [apiary-metastore-listener](apiary-metastore-listener) - Listens to the events from Hive Metastore and publishes them to SNS
+ - [apiary-metastore-listener](apiary-metastore-listener) - listens to events from Hive Metastore and publishes them to SNS
- - [apiary-receivers](apiary-receivers) - Provides an implementation for polling SQS messages
+ - [apiary-receivers](apiary-receivers) - provides an implementation for receiving and deserializing Hive events from a queue

-The architecture below represents the flow of processing Hive Metastore Events:
+The architecture below represents the flow of processing Hive Metastore events:

 ![Apiary SNS event listener Architecture.](images/Apiary_SNS_event_listener.png  "Apiary SNS event listener.")